 Recruiting Best Practices

-The following questions & answers come from a virtual panel on Recruiting for Consulting at Notre Dame originally planned for Spring Consulting Week 2020.
+The following questions & answers come from a virtual panel on Recruiting for Consulting at Notre Dame.

-Mary Grace: Mary Grace Babbo, Program of Liberal Studies, Music (Piano Performance), and Italian Studies, Class of 2020, McKinsey (Chicago)
+Mary Grace Babbo, Program of Liberal Studies, Music (Piano Performance), & Italian Studies, Class of 2020, McKinsey (Chicago)

 How did you know consulting was the right fit?
 Can you talk about your experience discerning between consulting and other industries?

 Helen - Prior to my summer with McKinsey, I had zero experience in the corporate sector.
 My previous internships were in the nonprofit, education, and government sectors.
 While the values in these organizations were in line with my own, I found the pace a little slow sometimes and I wanted a more challenging, quick-paced work environment.
 I also realized I enjoyed interacting with people and working in a team setting.
 With that in mind, I was looking for an opportunity that would allow me to 1) develop meaningful relationships and 2) perform challenging work, and I found consulting the ideal place to launch my career.
 My internship with McKinsey met all these development goals.